 Dunedin has a wonderfully vibrant and active literary events calendar and is notorious for its long-standing tradition of public readings and poetry.
 The City generously presents a wide variety of bookish related programmes; from walking tours, writing workshops and educational seminars, through to preschool storytime sessions, reading programmes, author talks, exhibitions and play readings.
-With a well-earned reputation for delivering quality literary programmes and speakers to a wide range of audiences, Dunedin brings to life and honours annual national literary celebrations, such as New Zealand Poetry Day, New Zealand Book Month, as well as the New Zealand Post Book Awards.
+With a well-earned reputation for delivering quality literary programmes and speakers to a wide range of audiences, Dunedin brings to life and honours annual national literary celebrations, such as New Zealand Poetry Day, and the New Zealand Post Book Awards.
 Here are a selection of the key events celebrated annually in the City.

 See What's On for more events.